-As Chief of Police, it is my pleasure to welcome you to the official website of the Greensboro Police Department.
+Welcome to the official website of the Greensboro Police Department.
 Members of GPD are committed to making Greensboro safer and improving quality of life for everyone who works, lives and visits the Gate City.

 We see you as equal partners in public safety.
 And any good partnership, of course, requires timely and effective communication.
 We hope you use our website and social media sites to enhance communication and create long-term partnerships to solve problems, reduce crime and improve quality of life.

-By clicking on "Our Communities", you can find your neighborhood link and learn about your patrol division's commander and Community Resource Officers.
+By clicking on "Our Communities," you can find your neighborhood link and learn about your patrol division's commander and Community Resource Officers.
 Each page contains ways to contact the officers serving your area.

 The "I Want To" link connects you to information on more than a dozen services, including fingerprinting, retrieving a towed vehicle, and getting a child safety seat inspected.
 Some services, such as registering a bicycle and requesting a police officer to speak at an event, can be done online.

-Visit us on Twitter, Facebook or Pinterest:
+Visit us on Twitter, Facebook or Nextdoor:

 Have a suggestion on how to improve this site?
-Contact GPD's Public Information Officer, Susan Danielsen by e-mail or call 336-574-4002.
+Contact GPD's Public Information Officer Susan Danielsen by e-mail or call 336-574-4002.

 To report something that is not an emergency, call 336-373-2222.